jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## New and Old Societies As Seen in Celebrities

 New technology is already changing our society.
 By connecting people to the internet, we've given ourselves the power to receive and send information on demand.
-Like a person holding a two-way radio in a life raft, we now have our say when we need it.
+Like a person holding a two-way radio in a life raft, we now have a voice.

 An example of this freedom is celebrities.
 We'll always celebrate the people we look up to.
 But, in the Industrial Age society, our stars were often decided for us.
 The era of mass-production only let a few people make movies, release albums, or get their names in "the papers."

 Internet Age celebrities are different.
 While we can make fun of Instagram models, silly YouTubers, Twitter trolls, and obscure podcasts, but at least we can follow who we want.
 Which also means we celebrate who we wish to.

-Heck, with no gates to overcome, anyone can be a musician, artist, comedian, thinker, or "celebrity."
+Heck, with no gates to overcome, anyone can be a musician, artist, comedian, thinker, reviewer, or "celebrity."

 Personally, I follow people like Sailing La Vagabonde, Adam Savage's Tested, Kings and Generals, Historia Civilis, BatmanRealAccount, Dave 2D, Kirsten Dirksen, Traversy Media, Taylor Tries, RealEngineering, Dr. Becky.
 I celebrate them because they're real people doing cool stuff who'd never consider themselves celebrities.